Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Parameter of squeezed ensemble

+This equation simply states that the intensive parameters $\bm{\Pi}$ in the equilibrium state specified by $\bm{\pi}$ are just $\bm{\pi}$, as they should be.

-In this particular case, the parameters of the SE coincide with thermodynamic quantities.
-For general SEs, however, the parameters are not directly related to thermodynamic quantities.
-Nevertheless, one can calculate thermodynamic quantities from the SEs via Eqs.~\eqref{eq:s-psi} and \eqref{eq:psi-s} as shown below, and via Eqs.~\eqref{eq:entropy-formula} and \eqref{eq:tdforce-formula}.
+In this particular case, $\bm{\kappa}$ coincides with the thermodynamic quantities $\bm{\Pi}$.
+For general SEs, however, $\bm{\kappa}$ is not directly related to the thermodynamic quantities.
+Nevertheless, one can calculate thermodynamic quantities from the SEs via Eqs.~\eqref{eq:s-psi} and \eqref{eq:psi-s} as shown below, as well as via Eqs.~\eqref{eq:entropy-formula} and \eqref{eq:tdforce-formula}.